-The Department plans to prepare an update of the FFY2007 Priority List which will be subject to a public comment period later this year.
+The Department is in the process of preparing an update of the FFY2007 Priority List which will be subject to a public comment period in January/February 2007.
 The Department will notify interested parties and prospective applicants and have the updated list available for public review at least 30 days prior to the close of comments on the modified list.
-With completion of the public participation process, a comprehensive list of projects pursuing financing under the traditional schedule (including any previously unlisted project that submits a commitment letter and planning on or before the October 2, 2006 deadline) will be available to the public, and those projects that meet the traditional schedule will be able to receive interim financing from the Trust as early as January 2007.
+The updated list identifies those projects pursuing financing under the traditional schedule (including any previously unlisted project that submitted a commitment letter and planning on or before the October 2, 2006 deadline).